Cabrini–Green Homes: History

 In the 1850s, shanties were built on low-lying land along the Chicago River, initially inhabited by Swedish and later Irish populations.
 The area became known as "Little Hell" due to the presence of a nearby gas refinery that emitted visible flames and fumes.

 By the early 20th century, it was referred to as "Little Sicily" due to a large Sicilian immigrant population.

 In 1929 Harvey Warren Zorbaugh wrote "The Gold Coast and the Slum: A Sociological Study of Chicago's Near North Side", examining the contrasting social conditions of the affluent Gold Coast, the impoverished Little Sicily, and the transitional areas in between.
 That same year, the Marshall Field Garden Apartments, a privately funded low-income housing development, was completed.

-In 1942, the Frances Cabrini Homes were completed—586 units in 54 two-story rowhouse buildings designed by Holsman, Burmeister, et al. Initial residency requirements specified 75% white and 25% Black occupancy.
+In 1942, the Frances Cabrini Homes were completed—586 units in 54 two-story rowhouse buildings designed by Holsman, Burmeister, et al. Initial residency requirements specified 75% White and 25% Black occupancy.
 The development was named for Saint Frances Xavier Cabrini, an Italian-American nun canonized for her work with the poor.

 In 1957, the Cabrini Extension was added, consisting of 1,925 red brick units in mid- and high-rise buildings designed by A. Epstein & Sons.

 In 1962, the William Green Homes were completed north of Division Street, comprising 1,096 units designed by Pace Associates.
 These were named after William Green, a former president of the American Federation of Labor.

 In 1966, the lawsuit Gautreaux et al. v.
 Chicago Housing Authority was filed, alleging racially discriminatory practices in public housing placement.
 The CHA was found liable in 1969, and a consent decree was entered with the United States Department of Housing and Urban Development in 1981.

 From 1974 to 1979, the television sitcom Good Times aired on CBS, using exterior shots of Cabrini–Green in its opening and closing credits.
 Although set in public housing, the series did not explicitly name the complex.

 From March 26 to April 19, 1981, Chicago Mayor Jane Byrne temporarily moved into Cabrini–Green to draw attention to crime in the area.

-In 1992, the film Candyman, set in Cabrini–Green, was released.
+In 1992, the horror film Candyman, set in Cabrini–Green, was released.

 In 1994, Chicago received one of the first HOPE VI grants to redevelop the area into a mixed-income neighborhood.

 Demolition of high-rise buildings began on September 27, 1995.

 In 1997, the Near North Redevelopment Initiative was introduced, recommending demolition of the Green Homes and most of the Cabrini Extension.

 In 1999, the Chicago Housing Authority launched the Plan for Transformation, a $1.5 billion initiative to demolish 18,000 units and build or rehabilitate 25,000 units, incorporating earlier Cabrini–Green redevelopment efforts.

 Subsequent improvements included a new library, renovations to Seward Park, and a new shopping center.

 On December 9, 2010, the final building of the William Green Homes closed.

 On March 30, 2011, the last high-rise building at Cabrini–Green was demolished, accompanied by a public art presentation.
 Most of the Frances Cabrini rowhouses remain, though many are in poor condition or abandoned.